 Athena SWAN in the Department of Psychology

-The key role of our Athena SWAN committee is to identify, discuss, collate information, and report on issues relating to gender inequality and/or inclusivity within the Department of Psychology, with a view to ensuring that the Athena SWAN Charter principles are embedded into the culture and workings of the department.
+The key role of our Athena SWAN or EDI committee is to identify, discuss, collate information, and report on issues relating to gender inequality and/or inclusivity within the Department of Psychology, with a view to ensuring that the Athena SWAN Charter principles are embedded into the culture and workings of the department.
 More detail on the remit of our committee can be seen in our Terms of Reference.

-Since our formation, we have been busy working to collect and analyse data that will help us better understand our department and, in particular, to identify our strengths, weaknesses, and opportunities for improvement.
-Learn more about the activities of our committee to date,
+Since our formation, we have collected and analysed a multitude of data to help us better understand our department and, in particular, to identify our strengths, weaknesses, and opportunities for improvement.